fffrikkie/EPI-USE_EmployeeTree/README.md

 * To logout the user needs to go to the Logout screen and click the Logout button.
   - If the user logs out, they won't be able to access the other pages of the website.

-### Bugs

-* If a user logs out and then logs back in immediately, the hierarchy will not display correctly but it is fixed once the page is refreshed.
-The user is still able to correctly add, edit and delete schedule items.

 ## Architecture

 ![ArchitevtureDiagram](https://user-images.githubusercontent.com/93199902/185946555-53f7d7fc-c1da-4022-b362-b0696faf7976.jpg)